 There are several different ways groups and individual visitors can visit the Chancellor’s Bungalow.
 Since the building is on the grounds of the German Federal Ministry for Economic Cooperation and Development, access to the Chancellor’s Bungalow is limited for security reasons.

-Please note: You can book guided visits for groups until 25th of may 2024.
-The Chancellor's Bungalow will then be closed for renovation work and is expected to reopen in spring 2025.
+Please note: The Chancellor's Bungalow is closed for renovation work and is expected to reopen in spring 2025.

 No single group or group of individuals may be larger than 20 people.
 Entrance is only possible with a valid ID card.